LoxleyXI/Modules/custom_helm/README.md

 ## Preface

 Implements custom HELM using dynamic entities and overrides of the existing HELM system.
-The feel is designed to be as retail as possible within the current limitations, including delay, accurate messages, break rates, modifiers, etc. It uses `sendEmote` for animation (core change to optionally send packet to source player), as existing animations are hardcoded in Events/DATs per zone.
+The feel is designed to be as retail as possible within the current limitations, including delay, accurate messages, break rates, modifiers, etc. It uses `selfEmote` for animation (This is an extension of lua_baseentity from the provided module), as existing animations are hardcoded in Event/DATs per zone.

 The drop tables use a weighted Common/Uncommon/Rare system, similar to mob drops, and is probably closer to what retail HELM actually uses (You can see example tables on early Japanese guides which were copied to [bgwiki](https://www.bg-wiki.com/ffxi/Mining)).